 Vasopressors are recommended if hypotension is severe, to augment blood pressure while optimizing the patient's volume status.
 A common goal of vasopressors in this setting is to keep the mean arterial pressure (MAP) >60 mmHg.
 (MAP is the diastolic pressure plus one third of the pulse pressure, where the pulse pressure is the systolic pressure minus the diastolic pressure.)

-Management is often difficult if renal hypoperfusion results from impaired cardiac function due to poor left ventricular systolic function.
+Management is often difficult if renal hypoperfusion results from impaired cardiac function due to poor left or right ventricular systolic function.
 It requires optimization of cardiac output and volume status by use of inotropes, diuretics, or renal replacement therapy as indicated by the clinical scenario, along with close monitoring of renal function and urine production during therapy.

 Vasopressors and inotropic agents should be used only with appropriate hemodynamic monitoring in place.